Keep America Beautiful Month

 Background

 After World War II, manufacturers began producing more consumable goods, many of these in disposable containers.
-Then in the mid to late 1950s, the US Interstate Highway System began construction, allowing Americans to become more mobile—but roadside litter quickly became a problem.
+Then in the mid-to-late 1950s, the US Interstate Highway System began construction, allowing Americans to become more mobile—but roadside litter quickly became a problem.
 KAB was created to educate the public about littering and engage partnerships with industrial, governmental, and other like-minded non-profit organizations.
-The organizations also became involved in scientific studies related to the impact of litter to provide non-partisan reports informing the American public about litter and related environmental issues.
+The organizations also became involved in scientific studies related to the impact of litter to provide reports informing the American public about litter and related environmental issues.

-In 2018, KAB celebrated its 65th anniversary and started a new campaign with the PSA, “Let’s Talk About America” that reached a wide audience.
+In 2018, KAB celebrated its 65th anniversary and started a new campaign with the PSA, “Let’s Talk About America," that reached a wide audience.
 It was also the 20th anniversary of the Great American Cleanup, and that year volunteers spent nearly 9.4 million hours cleaning up public spaces and planting trees, flowers, and shrubs.
 In addition, volunteers collected nearly sixty million pounds of litter and recyclable material.

 Overview